alperragib/VehicleSignRecognitionAI/README.md

-# Vehicle Sign Recognition AI
+# Vehicle Sign Recognition CNN

 This project finds type from photos of traffic signs with CNN.